 INFO-I 520 Security for Networked Systems (3 cr.)
 This course is an extensive survey of system and network security.
 Course materials cover the threats to information confidentiality, integrity and availability and the defense mechanisms that control such threats.
 The course provides the foundation for more advanced security courses and hands-on experiences through course projects.
-Credit given for only one of INFO-I 520 or I 430.
+Credit not given for both INFO-I 520 and I 430.